VIN-y/MissChanger/Tests/Filament Compatibility/README.md

 ### ABS

 1. Warping is a major issue for combining ABS with materials like PLA/PETG.
-Crucially, this problem will often occur on the wipe tower, making ABS multi-material extremely unreliable.
+Crucially, this problem will often occur on the wipe tower, making ABS multi-material unreliable at high speed.

 ![](./images/ABS_warping_1.jpg)